-- 3/16" Allen Wrench

-- 5/64" Allen Wrench

-- Ruler

-- 1. Remove the rear wheels.

-- 2. Using the 5/64" Allen wrench, remove the camber mount bumper assembly, making note of the order in which the parts are assembled.

 - 3. Loosen, but do not remove, the Allen screw that secures the camber tube to each camber clamp.
-See Figure 8-3.

-- 4. Remove the camber tube.

-- 5. Install the new camber tube, making sure the distance from the outside edge of the camber clamp to the end of the camber tube is identical on each side of the chair.

-- 6. Make sure that the camber plug flats are perpendicular to the ground and that the camber is oriented properly.

-- 7. Securely tighten both Allen screws.

-- 8. Reinstall the bumper assembly.

-- 9. Reinstall the rear wheels.

-- 10. Check the toe-in/toe-out and adjust as needed and square the casters.
-See pages 8-3 to 8-4.
+See Figure 8-3. - 4.
+Remove the camber tube. - 5.
+Install the new camber tube, making sure the distance from the outside edge of the camber clamp to the end of the camber tube is identical on each side of the chair. - 6.
+Make sure that the camber plug flats are perpendicular to the ground and that the camber is oriented properly. - 7.
+Securely tighten both Allen screws. - 8.
+Reinstall the bumper assembly. - 9.
+Reinstall the rear wheels. - 10.
+Check the toe-in/toe-out and adjust as needed and square the casters.
+See pages 8-3 and 8-4.